Types of organisational change

 - flattening of your management structure

-Read more about reasons for changing your organisational structure.
+Read more about the reasons for changing your organisational structure.

 Risks associated with change